 Self-guided Kayak and Wildcamp expedition in the Archipelago of Stockholm.
-Choose 2-6 days depending your preferences.
+Choose 3-8 days depending on your preferences.

 Let us empower you to explore on your own

 You explore on your own, but we’ve got your back!
-We offer a thorough introduction with a professional guide, a guidebook to all the nice places, and the guide is available 24/7 via phone.
+We offer a thorough introduction with a professional guide before you set out, and the guide is available 24/7 via phone throughout your tour.

 A complete package from start to finnish

 We thought of everything so you don’t have to!
-High-quality equipment for kayaking and wild camping from trusted outdoor brands.
-Ecological food menu and snacks.
-Return trip transfer from Stockholm city to our kayak center in the archipelago.
+High-quality equipment for kayaking and wild camping, introduction by our guides and possibility to add our ecological food & snacks menu and/or return trip transfer from Stockholm city to our kayak center.

 Wild camping permitted everywhere